 - Free Bets

-When it comes to finding winners betting on sport, there are no simple answers and no shortcuts.
+When it comes to finding value bets betting on sport, there are no simple answers and no shortcuts.
 If there were, we wouldn’t be writing this, we would be on a beach drinking champagne and eating lobster.
-However, if you’re looking for good sports wagers and want to know how to find winning bets, we most certainly have some excellent pointers… and here they are!
+However, if you’re looking for good sports wagers and want to know how to find value bets, we most certainly have some excellent pointers… and here they are!

 Search for Value

 If you want to consistently beat the bookies and see your betting accounts in the black, finding good value sports matches and bets is the key.
 Before the game is played it is impossible to know who will win, but there is something you can try to achieve: value.

 A value bet is one where the prices are too high and so effectively the odds offer you a greater reward than they should, relative to the probability of higher chances.
 Calculating the probability of an event happening is no easy task, but make sure that whenever you place a bet you are doing so because you believe the odds are higher than they should be.